Free Initial Assessment

 Sometimes we do refer cases to barristers.
 For example, in child proceedings, where a final hearing is a contested hearing, a barrister has the specialist skills to cross-examine a witness and present a persuasive case to the judge or a complex financial case.

-Do you need representation in the Family Court?
+Do you need legal representation in the Family Court?

-Davisons family solicitors have the training and years of experience to provide you with first-class representation in court.
-We can handle your entire case from start to end or just be there to advise you as and when needed.
+Davisons family solicitors possess the training and years of experience to provide you with first-class representation in court.
+We can manage your entire case from beginning to end or simply provide advice as needed.

 Have any questions or need any help?